 Sheriff: Girl buried in backyard had been caged and starved

-GUYTON, Ga. – An investigator with the Effingham County Sheriff's Office in Georgia says a girl whose body was buried in the backyard had been beaten, bound, starved and shocked with a stun gun.
+GUYTON, Ga. – An investigator with the Effingham County Sheriff's Office in Georgia says a girl whose body was buried in her father's backyard had been beaten, bound, starved and shocked with a stun gun.

 The Savannah Morning News reports Investigator Abby Brown testified Tuesday that 14-year-old Mary Crocker also was kept naked in a dog cage and duct taped to a ladder to straighten her stiff limbs.